-\begin{theorem} For any $k$ there does not exist a memoryless algorithm for the weighted $k$-server problem on uniform metric spaces with competitive ratio less than $\alpha_k$ against an online adaptive adversary. \end{theorem}
+\begin{theorem} There does not exist a memoryless algorithm for the weighted $k$-server problem on uniform metric spaces with competitive ratio less than $\alpha_k$, for any $k$, against an online adaptive adversary. \end{theorem}

 In order to establish Theorem \ref{thm_main_ub}, we prove a more general result.
 Given server weights $\beta=(\beta_1,\ldots,\beta_k)$, and a probability distribution $p$ on the servers used by an algorithm, we derive an upper bound $\tilde{\alpha}(\beta,p)$ on the competitive ratio, as a function of $\beta$ and $p$.
-Given $\beta$, we use this result to identify a probability distribution $p$ such that the competitive ratio is at most $\alpha_k$.
-As a by-product of this more general result, we also see that the Harmonic algorithm is $(k\alpha_k)$-competitive for any $\beta$ against an online adaptive adversary.
-For $k=2$ we get $\alpha_2=5$ and our result matches that of Chrobak and Sgall \cite{ChrobakS04}.
+Given $\beta$, we use this result to identify a probability distribution $p$, such that the competitive ratio is at most $\alpha_k$.
+As a by-product of this more general result, we also derive that the Harmonic algorithm is $(k\alpha_k)$-competitive, for any $\beta$, against an online adaptive adversary.
+For $k=2$, we get $\alpha_2=5$, and our result matches that of Chrobak and Sgall \cite{ChrobakS04}.

-Towards proving Theorem \ref{thm_main_lb}, we prove that the upper bound of $\tilde{\alpha}(\beta,p)$ is tight.
-Specifically, we prove that if the \textit{separation} $\min_i\beta_{i+1}/\beta_i$ between the weights is sufficiently large, then there exists an online adaptive adversary, which forces the algorithm using the probability distribution $p$ to perform almost $\tilde{\alpha}(\beta,p)$ times worse than itself.
-It is interesting to note that we leverage the machinery to prove the upper bound, to prove this lower bound; we use the same potentials in a different avatar.
-We then prove that with weights $1,r,r^2,\ldots,r^{k-1}$ for sufficiently large $r$, $\inf_p\tilde{\alpha}(\beta,p)$ can be forced to be arbitrarily close to $\alpha_k$.
+Towards proving Theorem \ref{thm_main_lb}, we first prove that the upper bound of $\tilde{\alpha}(\beta,p)$ is tight.
+Specifically, we prove that if the \textit{separation} $\min_i\beta_{i+1}/\beta_i$ between the weights is sufficiently large, then there exists an online adaptive adversary, which forces the algorithm using the probability distribution $p$ to perform almost $\tilde{\alpha}(\beta,p)$ times worse.
+It is interesting to note that we leverage the machinery developed to prove the upper bound, to prove this lower bound too; we use the same potentials in a different avatar.
+We then prove that with weights $1,r,r^2,\ldots,r^{k-1}$, for a sufficiently large $r$, $\inf_p\tilde{\alpha}(\beta,p)$ can be forced to be arbitrarily close to $\alpha_k$.